gsouf/edge-ui/DEVELOP.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
+Starts express server and webpack. <br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`